 Though Django’s documentation is intended to be read as HTML at https://docs.djangoproject.com/, we edit it as a collection of text files for maximum flexibility.
 These files live in the top-level docs/ directory of a Django release.

 If you’d like to start contributing to our docs, get the development version of Django from the source code repository (see Installing the development version).
-The development version has the latest-and-greatest documentation, just as it has latest-and-greatest code.
-We also backport documentation fixes and improvements, at the discretion of the committer, to the last release branch.
+The development version has the latest-and-greatest documentation, just as it has the latest-and-greatest code.
+We also backport documentation fixes and improvements, at the discretion of the merger, to the last release branch.
 That’s because it’s highly advantageous to have the docs for the last release be up-to-date and correct (see Differences between versions).